 DeployHub’s Evidence Store of Component to Application Data

-DeployHub provides a central ‘Evidence Store’ of supply chain data, including the Component to Application dependencies across your entire supply chain.
+DeployHub provides a central ‘Evidence Store’ of supply chain data, including the Component to Application dependencies across the entire supply chain.
 It consumes Software Composition Analysis data and tracks it for each Component version.

-A Baseline of Your Logical Application
+A Baseline of the Logical Application

 Each time a Component is updated, all Supply Chain intelligence is gathered.
 DeployHub automatically creates a new Application version for any ‘logical’ Application that was impacted by the change and aggregates the Component Software Composition Analysis to the ‘logical’ application levels.

 Conclusion: Software Composition Analysis

 While we may no longer need monolithic applications, we must still understand and secure the software systems delivered to end users.
 DeployHub’s software supply chain management catalog provides the insights needed to allow Developers, DevOps, and Security Engineers to reason about the systems they are creating and delivering to customers around the world.

 Collecting and organizing evidence is required for a comprehensive view of your organization’s supply chain and risk.
 Learn how a software supply chain managment catalog can aggregate this level of data across organizational siloes serving IT teams with different data requirements.

 - SBOMs and Cybersecurity

 - Supply Chain Versioning with Historical Trends